 - The gallery that has existed for over three years, has realized, in the year prior to the moment of application, a business turnover (total turnover out of sales or mediation in sales) of at least 30,000 euros per year (including VAT), as can be demonstrated by a reliable external report.
 For galleries that have existed for a shorter period than three years prior to application, a minimum turnover of 20,000 euros per year (including VAT) is required.

 Additional conditions for artworks and buyers:

 - The sold work has been created by an artist or designer that is included in the list of artists/designers that the gallery represents.
-This list is established on the basis of information that the gallery owner has supplied with the application.
+This list is established on the basis of information that the gallery owner has supplied to the Mondriaan Fund.

 - Artworks that have already been traded by third parties, such as in the art trade and at auctions, cannot be purchased with the Kunstkoop scheme.

 - Artworks made in series are only eligible for financing if the edition is limited to sixty and the works are signed and numbered.

 - Reprints, reproductions, facsimiles, copies of originals and photographically created screen prints fall outside the KunstKoop.

 - The term of the loan is 6 months, 12 months, 24 months or 36 months, depending on the wishes of the buyer.
 The loan can always be repaid earlier with no additional cost.